Lisa Mort

 Things continue to move after a session.
 Emotions may arise unexpectedly.
 Old memories may surface.
 Dreams may become more vivid.
 Physical sensations may shift.
 This is all part of integration, the body and psyche continuing to process what was activated.

-Return to your session recording during integration.
+If you received a recording of your session, return to it during integration.
 Many people find that listening again reactivates the nervous system state from the session and supports continued processing.
 Use it whenever you feel activated, overwhelmed, or disconnected.

 Section 06